neos/fusion-form/Documentation/Tutorials/HoneypotField.md

 }
 ```

-If you want to handle the spam detection silently you may choose to still show the success message
+If you want to handle the spam detection silently, you may still show the success message
 but not trigger the email action.
-In this case instead of the validator a condition for actions may be used.
+In this case, instead of the validator, a condition for actions may be used.

 ```
 renderer = Neos.Fusion.Form:Runtime.RuntimeForm {